lunatech-labs/lunatech-expenses/README.md

 export SENDGRID_PASSWORD=...
 ```

 Please check on confluence for the exact information.
-And then, `play run `
+And then, `sbt run `